Skip to main content

 IT teams often encounter challenges in supporting different devices deployed across an organization's ecosystem.
 That's particularly true for organizations with a Bring-your-own-device (BYOD) policy.

 A remote IT help desk offers comprehensive support beyond company-acquired computers and devices.
-When your users' choice of devices is determined by personal preferences, they'll undoubtedly use them for work.
+When personal preferences determine your users' choice of devices, they'll undoubtedly use them for work.

 Personal devices introduce not only a security risk but also the risk of downsides, especially if the devices malfunction.
 Without a help desk, it will be challenging to troubleshoot across operating systems.